Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/scRNA_Sequence_Seurat.md

 # Case Study
+Now that we know what Seurat is and what it is used for, we will demonstrate how to use Seurat to perform clustering and the result of the clustering through a visualization.

-The Case Study focuses on mouse sc-RNA sequence data and demonstrates clustering using SCP's analysis pipeline.
+The following Case Study focuses on mouse sc-RNA sequence data and demonstrates clustering using SCP's analysis pipeline.

 ## Loading Data